flix/book/src/higher-kinded-types.md

 Flix requires explicit kind annotations in two situations:

 - For non-Type kinds on enum type parameters.
-- For non-Type kinds on type classes.
+- For non-Type kinds on traits.

 In other words, if you are only using types of kind `Type`, no annotations are necessary.
-But if you want an enum declaration or type class to abstract over a non-Type kind then you must explicitly write its kind.
+But if you want an enum declaration or trait to abstract over a non-Type kind then you must explicitly write its kind.